Newport Cathedral: The Romanesque portal

-It is from St Mary's chapel that we first view the chief glory of the cathedral – the wonderful twelfth-century Romanesque portal with its characteristic zig-zag chevron motifs framing the iconic view of the main body of the cathedral.
+It is from St Mary's chapel that we first view the chief glory of the cathedral – a twelfth-century Romanesque portal with its characteristic zig-zag chevron motifs framing the iconic view of the main body of the cathedral.
 The outer order of decoration is derived from Gloucester Cathedral, while the inner order has parallels in the Herefordshire School of Romanesque Sculpture.
 There are some remains of paint on parts of the portal, and it was almost certainly fully painted originally.
 The site of the archway may well mark the site of an opening to an earlier, smaller chancel, perhaps ending in an apse, before the major extension of the church took place.

 The most unusual elements are the columns and capitals incorporated in the archway.
 The columns are definitely Roman in origin and perhaps brought from the Roman Legionary Fortress nearby at Caerleon.
 One theory is that they had been brought here at a rather earlier date to form part of the shrine which may have previously existed over Gwynllyw’s grave and subsequently relocated into the portal to lead the way into the new building.
 If so, they would be symbols of the power of his cult and the desire of the Anglo-Norman conquerors of Wales to associate themselves with him.